MircoRosa/SecureDatagramSocket/README.md

 ```java
 socket.waitDHSetup();
 ```
-On the other hand, Alice can try to establish a connection with
+while Alice can try to establish a connection with
 ```java
 socket.askDHSetup("Alice",IPAddress,Prefs.BOB_PORT);
 ```